Whenever You Come Around

 "Whenever You Come Around" is a song co-written and recorded by American country music artist Vince Gill.
 It was released in April 1994 as the first single from the album When Love Finds You.
 The song reached number 2 on the Billboard Hot Country Singles & Tracks chart.
 It was written by Gill and Pete Wasner.
 The song was covered by Willie Nelson in 2014 for his Band of Brothers album.

+Cover versions

+Country music singer Chris Stapleton covered the song from the television special CMT Giants: Vince Gill.

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably saying that the song is "beautifully written and impeccably performed."

 Commercial performance

 "Whenever You Come Around" debuted at number 60 on the U.S. Billboard Hot Country Singles & Tracks for the week of April 16, 1994.
 The song has sold 207,000 digital copies as of March 2019 since it became available for download.